Scientific Name: Gallinago megala

 Habitat: Damp grasslands, edges of waterbodies, and muddy freshwater marshes.

 Behaviour/Ecology: Flushed Swinhoe's Snipes are often silent.
-A snipe that is silent when flushed is more likely Swinhoe's than Pin-tailed, but this is only suggestive.
+A snipe that is silent when flushed is more likely Swinhoe's than one that calls, but this is only suggestive.
 Vocal differences between the two species are poorly understood and more study may reveal that differentiation by flight calls is possible.

 Local Status: Rare migrant